 The Pana’ewa Rainforest Zoo And Gardens is another free family-friendly attraction.
 It boasts a beautiful botanical garden and over 80 animal species, including a white tiger, spider monkeys, lemurs, and nene geese (the Hawaii state bird).
 This is another small attraction, at only 12 square miles.
 But if you have animal lovers in your group, it’s worth checking out, especially since this is the only tropical zoo in the United States.

-After all of that walking around at waterfalls, farmers market, and museums, it’s time to relax on the beach.
+After all of that walking around at waterfalls, farmers markets, and museums, it’s time to relax on the beach.
 Bring the snacks or picnic lunch that you got from the farmers market, relax, and enjoy the unique beauty of the Big Island.

 The most famous black sand beach is Punalu‘u Beach, located on the south side of the island.
 It’s over an hour’s drive from Hilo.